erachain/sidechains/README.md

-# You own blockchain by Erachain technology - Sidechain
+# Blockchain by Erachain technology - Sidechain
 How make Your own blockchain with KYC, exchange, assets, polls etc.

 For start Your own blockchain put genesis.json file into application folder.
 See examples in z_genesis folder.